tbroyer/oauth-servlets/rs/README.md

 Custom implementations can also read additional data (e.g. from a database) to expose in their custom `TokenPrincipal`.
 If they can't afford doing it on each request, or would just rather do it once and _cache_ it for some time, they can extend `CachedTokenPrincipalProvider` or use it to wrap any existing `TokenPrincipalProvider`.

 > [!NOTE]
-> If you use Jakarta RS in a servlets environment, you can use the `TokenFilter` from [OAuth-Servlets](../README.md) instead of the one from OAuth-RS.
-It will setup the `HttpServletRequest`'s `getUserPrincipal()` with the same `TokenPrincipal`, that should be mirrored by the Jakarta RS `SecurityContext`'s `getUserPrincipal()` so the two libraries can work hand-in-hand.
+> If you use JAX-RS in a servlets environment, you can use the `TokenFilter` from [OAuth-Servlets](../README.md) instead of the one from OAuth-RS.
+It will setup the `HttpServletRequest`'s `getUserPrincipal()` with the same `TokenPrincipal`, that should be mirrored by the JAX-RS `SecurityContext`'s `getUserPrincipal()` so the two libraries can work hand-in-hand.

 ### Authorizations